AdobeDocs/workfront.en/help/classic/workfront-fusion/organizations/add-user-to-an-organization.md

 </div>
 -->

 To add users to the organization, you must be an administrator at the organization you want to add users to.
-For information about roles, see [Organization roles](../../workfront-fusion/organizations/organization-roles.md).
+For information about roles, see [Organization roles in Adobe Workfront Fusion](../../workfront-fusion/organizations/organization-roles.md).

 To add a user to the organization: